-After The King of Queens came to an end in 2007, Remini parleyed her fame into a spot on Sara Gilbert's talk show, The Talk, and later the lead role on another, ABC's Family Tools, an adaptation of the BBC series White Man Van.
+After The King of Queens came to an end in 2007, Remini parlayed her fame into a spot on Sara Gilbert's talk show, The Talk, and later the lead role on another, ABC's Family Tools, an adaptation of the BBC series White Man Van.
 In 2013, the actress took on a different type of television project by competing on Season 17 of Dancing with the Stars, eventually finishing in fifth place.